sasilver75/obsidian/Articles/Tree of Thoughts Prompting (Aug 2023) {Deep Learning Focus}.md

 > *"It's perhaps surprising that underlying all this progress is still the original autoregressive mechanism for generating text, which makes token-level decisions one by one and in a left-to-right fashion."*

-In the [[Tree of Thought]] prompting approach, we solve problems by explicitly decomposing them into a series of *thoughts*, or intermediate steps.
+In the [[Tree of Thoughts]] prompting approach, we solve problems by explicitly decomposing them into a series of *thoughts*, or intermediate steps.
 - Similar to [[Chain of Thought]] prompting, ==tree of thoughts prompting generates a solution that is simply a sequence of individual thoughts.==
 - However, this approach goes further by ==allowing multiple reasoning paths to be considered at once== -- *forming a tree of potential thoughts or reasoning paths* -- and explores this entire solution space via LLM-powered self-evaluation.
 - With Tree of Thoughts, the LLM can deliberately plan its solution, test various intermediate reasoning paths, and even perform backtracking -- allowing the model to explore the solution space and eventually generate the correct output.